wataru-maeda/react-native-boilerplate/README.md

 #### Redux

-We are using [Redux Toolkit](https://redux-toolkit.js.org/) to simplify the redux setup and minimize boilerplates.
+We are using [Redux Toolkit](https://redux-toolkit.js.org/) to simplify the redux setup.
 Redux can contain the global state of the app.
 This is very useful but on the other hand, it takes time to setup if you are not familiar with it.
 In the boilerplate, you see [module file](https://github.com/wataru-maeda/react-native-boilerplate/blob/doc/readme/src/modules/app.module.ts) which contains actions and reducers in a file.
 Please follow the [quick start tutorials](https://redux-toolkit.js.org/tutorials/quick-start) to see how store is setup; and how to use Redux state and actions in React Components.

 #### Assets